 With the data on the position and orientation of the image that is formed the 3D vector can be determined through the perspective center in relation to each light ray.
 Overlapping images with known 3D vectors will help to determine the actual 3D positions of the relative points of the scene.

-Types of Photogrammetry
+Branches of Photogrammetry

 The most common way to classify photogrammetry is based on the position of the camera that takes the photographs to be studied.
 There are two basic types of photogrammetry based on the camera position.
+It is classified in many ways but a standard method is to split the field based on the location of the camera while taking photographs.
+The basis on this photogrammetry can be divided into following branches, these are –

-i) Aerial Photogrammetry
+- Aerial Photogrammetry

-• Aerial Photogrammetry: In this type of photogrammetry the camera is mounted on an aircraft which can take hundreds of photos of the location from various angles.
+In this type of photogrammetry the camera is mounted on an aircraft which can take hundreds of photos of the location from various angles.
 For this, a precision photogrammetric camera is used to get high-quality images, which is mounted on an aircraft, UAVs or drones.
 Frequently satellite images are used as well.
 The Aerial photogrammetry mode is used for geological investigations, land and soil surveys, civil engineering for urban development, logistics, military intelligence, and others.

 There are various types of photographs that can be used in Aerial Photogrammetry.
 They include: